 Move your bed to the middle of the room so it doesn’t touch another surface, including walls.
 This protects you from electricity traveling around the room in the event of a lightning strike.

 One reason a thunderstorm disturbs your sleep is noise and flashes of light.

-Circadian rhythms inform our bodies that it’s time to sleep and encourage the release of melatonin.
-Loud noises and bright lights disturb these rhythms and keep us awake.
+Circadian rhythms inform our bodies that it’s time to sleep and promote the release of melatonin.
+Loud noises and bright lights disturb our circadian rhythms and keep us awake.

 Getting at least some sleep at night is always advisable – even a few hours of rest is better than nothing.
-The more you fight the urge to sleep, the harder it will be to doze off eventually.
+The more you fight the urge to sleep, the harder it’ll be to doze off eventually.

 Block Sound and Vision

-Just be aware that this is the equivalent of ignoring a problem until it goes away.
-Further action will also be necessary if you have any reason to question your safety when sleeping during a thunderstorm.
+However, this is the equivalent of ignoring a problem until it disappears.
+Further action will be necessary if you have any reason to question your safety when sleeping during a thunderstorm.

 Calm Your Anxiety

 If you’re anxious and afraid when you climb into bed, you’re unlikely to be relaxed enough to fall asleep.

 It’s easier said than done, but try to soothe your fears before bed to increase your chances of restful sleep.
 Techniques for calming anxiety at night include: